Damzwan/sketchmate/docs/COMPETITION.md

 have `reward_items` set — until the admin page exists (Phase 9), that is done directly on the competition document or via the dev create route.

+The unattended creator never backdates a missing competition into the middle of a week.
+It may recover the current week during the first six hours after Monday 00:00 UTC; after that it schedules the following Monday and the client shows it as an upcoming competition with a countdown.
+Compressed `test-*` cycles are deliberately exempt and always start immediately.

+For a controlled first release, set `COMPETITION_LAUNCH_AT` to the intended Monday 00:00 UTC ISO timestamp.
+If it is accidentally set to another point in the week, the server rounds it forward to the next Monday.
+Before that boundary old real competitions are ignored by `/current`, while `test-*` cycles continue to work normally.

 ---

 ## Table of contents